dialogic-godot/dialogic/README.md

     - Create a new text event node below the currently selected and focus it's textbox to continue writing `CTRL T`
 - Dialog node
   - Fixed a bug where Glossary Definitions plain text was being added to the name label.
+- Added an button in timeline inspector plugin to open the selected timeline in the editor. [[ellogwen](https://github.com/ellogwen)]

 To view previous changes [click here](https://github.com/coppolaemilio/dialogic/blob/main/CHANGELOG.md).